 My only real complaint centers around the shift interlock system.
 Neither unit would start without the brakes being applied, which was fine.
 But, one unit would start in gear, whereas the other unit would not.
 The Outback is designed to stop running if the operator shifts without applying the brakes, but one machine would stop running on occasion even if I did apply the brakes.
 I saw these operational differences as more of an adjustment issue versus an engineering fault, so neither of these observations would stop me from purchasing an Outback.
 Overall, I really liked these machines.

 Special thanks to Don and Anita McKellar of Go 4 It Sales in Okotoks, Alberta, for lending us two brand-new machines and a trailer.
-These machines are now available through Canadian Tire stores across Canada!
+These machines are now available through Canadian Tire Stores across Canada!
+If service and parts are not available in your area, try the Dealer Locator.

 Specifications, TGB Outback 425 C and SE 4×4